 The Indian Institute of Science (IISc) and seven Indian Institutes of Technology (IITs at Bombay, Delhi, Guwahati, Kanpur, Kharagpur, Madras and Roorkee) jointly administer the conduct of GATE.
-The operations related to GATE in each of the 8 zones are managed by a Zonal GATE Office at IISc. or IITs.
+The operations related to GATE in each of the 8 zones are managed by a zonal GATE Office at the IITs or IISc.
 The Organizing Institute (OI) is responsible for the end-to-end process and coordination amongst the administering Institutes.
-The Organizing Institute for GATE 2014 is IIT Kharagpur.
+The Organizing Institute for GATE 2015 is IIT Kanpur.